Dmitri-Sintsov/django-jinja-knockout/QUICKSTART.rst

 Underscore.js templates may be autoloaded as ``App.Dialog`` modal body content.
 Also they are used in conjunction with Knockout.js templates to generate components, for example AJAX grids (Django datatables).

-Since version 0.5.0 templating engine was rewritten as `App.Tpl`_ class.
-It made possible to extend or to replace templating engine class by altering `App.globalIoc`_ factory ``['App.Tpl']`` key.
-Such custom templating engine class should override one of (sub)templates loading methods ``expandTemplate()`` or ``compileTemplate()``.
+Since version 0.5.0 template processor was rewritten as `App.Tpl`_ class.
+It made possible to extend or to replace template processor class by altering `App.globalIoc`_ factory ``['App.Tpl']`` key.
+Such custom template processor class could override one of (sub)templates loading methods ``expandTemplate()`` or ``compileTemplate()``.

 In the underscore.js template execution context, the instance of `App.Tpl`_ class is available as ``self`` variable.
 Thus calling `App.Tpl`_ class ``.get('varname')`` method is performed as ``self.get('varname')``.
 See `ko_grid_body()`_
 templates for the example of ``self.get`` method usage.

-Internally templating engine is used for optional client-side overriding of default grid templates, supported via `App.Tpl`_ constructor ``options.templates`` argument.
+Internally template processor is used for optional client-side overriding of default grid templates, supported via `App.Tpl`_ constructor ``options.templates`` argument.

 * ``App.compileTemplate`` provides singleton factory for compiled underscore.js templates from ``<script>`` tag with